Anthony Pateras is a composer, pianist & electroacoustic musician, active since the late 90s.

 His body of work has been recognised with the Michael Kieran Harvey Scholarship, residencies at Cité Internationale des Arts, La Becque, Akademie Schloss Solitude & Montalvo Arts Center, and fellowships from Creative Victoria & the Ian Potter Foundation.
 He was a joint recipient of the ZKM Giga-Hertz Produktionspreise (w/ Valerio Tricoli) and is a Sidney Myer Creative Fellow.

-Pateras has released 45+ albums on labels such as John Zorn’s Tzadik, Peter Rehberg’s Editions Mego, Shelter Press, Another Timbre, Ipecac, Futura Resistenza, Hallow Ground, Superpang, Penultimate Press and his own Immediata, including two 5CD box sets of his concert music.
+Pateras has released 45+ albums on labels such as John Zorn’s Tzadik, Peter Rehberg’s Editions Mego, Shelter Press, Another Timbre, Ipecac, Futura Resistenza, Hallow Ground, Superpang, Second Sleep, Penultimate Press and his own Immediata, including two 5CD box sets of his concert music.

-Anthony has creatively collaborated with Mike Patton (as tētēma), The Necks, Sunn O))), Christos Tsiolkas, Fennesz, Sylvère Lotringer, Bruce Russell, Jérôme Noetinger, Marco Fusinato, Erkki Veltheim, Studio LABOUR, eRikM, Anthony Burr, Rohan Drape, Oren Ambarchi, Sabina Maselli and Natasha Anderson.
+Anthony has creatively collaborated with Mike Patton (as tētēma), The Necks, Sunn O))), Stephen O’Malley, Christos Tsiolkas, Fennesz, Sylvère Lotringer, Bruce Russell, Jérôme Noetinger, Marco Fusinato, Erkki Veltheim, Studio LABOUR, eRikM, Anthony Burr, Rohan Drape, Oren Ambarchi, Sabina Maselli and Natasha Anderson.

 Films Pateras has scored have screened at Cannes, Sundance, Berlin, Telluride, Edinburgh, Melbourne film festivals, and Anthology Film Archives in New York.
 His most recent soundtrack was Reise der Schatten, an animated feature by artist Yves Netzhammer, which premiered in the 2024 Tiger Competition at Rotterdam, further screening at Annecy, Ottowa, Solothurn and Lisbon.